facebook/ThreatExchange/doc/threat_exchange.md

 ### /threat\_exchange\_members

 Returns a list of current members of the ThreatExchange, alphabetized by application name.
+Each application may also include an optional contact email address.
+You can set this address, if desired, under the settings panel for your application.
+See https://developers.facebook.com/apps/.

 The following query parameter is required:

 * **access\_token** - The key for authenticating to the API.
 It is a concatenation of &lt;your-app-id&gt;|&lt;your-app-secret&gt;.
 For example,